Activity note: Hotel check in is available from 3:00 p.m

 Morning: We’ll check out of the hotel, load the motorcoach, and travel to the remains of Fort Randall on the south side of the Missouri River, where we’ll have a rest stop, then proceed to the Akta Lakota Museum and St. Joseph’s School.

 Lunch: During lunch, we will have an introduction by museum staff.
-At St. Joseph's School, we’ll have boxed lunches and a talk by a local expert.
+At St. Joseph's School, we’ll have box lunches picnic style and a talk by a local expert.

 Dinner: This meal has been excluded from the program cost and is on your own to enjoy what you like.
 The Group Leader will be happy to offer suggestions.